pnp/PnP/Samples/Core.CrossDomainLib/readme.md

     });
 ```

-This code will post data entered in the textboes of the view back to the MVC webserver.
+This code will post data entered in the textboxes of the view back to the MVC webserver.

 ```JavaScript